About Open Enrollment

 Benefits Offsets, Reductions and Overpayments

-As an individual Member of the union, if you have voluntarily elected to participate and pay premium for coverage, it is your responsible to understand the group policy and its provisions.
+As an individual Member of the union, if you have voluntarily elected to participate and make monthly payments for coverage, it is your responsibility to understand the group policy and its provisions.

 Pre-Existing Condition Limitations